 - any Saturdays, Sundays, bank holidays or other public holidays

 You are permitted to give a small number of late temporary event notices each year, which can be submitted between five and nine full working days before the start of your event.
 Late temporary event notices (TENs) are subject to immediate veto if any objections are made against them, so we strongly encourage event organisers to give standard TENs wherever possible.
 The maximum number of late TENs which can be given in each calendar year is:

 - 10 late TENs per year - if you hold a valid personal licence

 - 2 late TENs per year - in all other circumstances

 We cannot accept any temporary event notice which is given to us less than five full working days before the start of the event.

 An application must be given in at least ten clear working days before the event.

 You can apply for a temporary event notice online, or by printing the application form and returning it to us.
-The fee for each temporary event notice is £21, and payment must be made at the time of application
+The fee for each temporary event notice is £21, and payment (by card only) must be made at the time of application